krish-k7/unified-verification/README.md

 Execute scripts in the `mountain-car/` directory

-1. **Optional: Train Policy**: adjust the hyperparameters of `trainPolicy.py` and execute; however, a pretrained model is saved as 'policy_2.pth'
+1. **Optional: Train Policy**: adjust the hyperparameters of `trainPolicy.py` and execute.
+Note: a pretrained model `policy.pth` is available and will be overwritten.
-2. **Optional: Test Policy**: test the DQN policy on the Mountain Car environment without intermediate vision-based state estimation ('testPolicy.py') or with state estimation ('testPolicyWithVis.py')
+2. **Optional: Test Policy**: test the DQN policy on the Mountain Car environment without intermediate vision-based state estimation (`testPolicy.py`) or with state estimation (`testPolicyWithVis.py`)
 3. **Generate Data**: Run `getData.py` to collect training and validation data.
-Some sample trajectories are already provided in 'sample-data.pkl'
+Some sample trajectories are already provided in `sample-data.pkl` and will be overwritten.
 4. **Generate Intervals**: Use `genIntervals.py` to compute confidence intervals from the data.
 These are the intervals of the abstract interval Markov decision process.
+Sample intervals based on the previous `sample-data.pkl` are available in `sample-intervals.pkl`.
+Ensure that you re-run `genIntervals.py` each time you overwrite `sample-data.pkl`.
 5. **Generate PRISM Model**: Run `prismgen.py` to create a PRISM model of the IMDP.
+This automatically integrates both the probability intervals in `sample-intervals.pkl` and the non-deterministic dynamics in `plant.py` through the automaton generator `pagen.py`, which is then converted into PRISM syntax in `prismgen.py`.
+A sample PRISM model is available in `sample-model.pm`, and a model specifically used in the manuscript is available in `tested-imdp.pm`.
 6. **PRISM Model Checking**: From the terminal, navigate to the home directory, and build the model in PRISM with the command:
 ```bash
 <PATH-TO-PRISM> --javamaxmem 10g --cuddmaxmem 10g <PATH-TO-.pm-MODEL> <PATH-TO-.props-PROPS>